 Early Intervention Specialist Training and Degree Program Information

-Research early intervention specialist certificate and degree programs.
+Research early intervention specialist certificate and master's degree programs.
 Get information about courses, licensing, requirements, career options and salary to make an informed decision about your education.

 Early Intervention Specialist Certificate Licensure Programs

 Early Intervention Specialist licensure certificate programs prepare students to provide intervention services to disabled children from birth to age 5.
 These post-baccalaureate programs also qualify students for state certification in early childhood intervention.
 Programs cover a range of topics, including child care, family support and nutrition.
 Students additionally learn about the early identification of disabilities and abnormalities, advocacy and family-focused intervention.
 Graduates apply their skills to the intensive care and education of children experiencing a range of disabilities.